daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 We will be using *Nodemailer* for sending password reset emails, *Mongoose* for interacting with MongoDB and *Passport* for user authentication.
-Additionally we will require *bcrypt-nodejs* to hash user passwords.
+Additionally we will require *bcrypt-nodejs* to hash user passwords and *async* library to avoid dealing with nested callbacks by using `async.waterfall`.
 To install these packages, run:

 ```
-npm install mongoose nodemailer passport passport-local bcrypt-nodejs --save
+npm install async mongoose nodemailer passport passport-local bcrypt-nodejs --save
 ```

 **Note:** By passing `--save` flag, those packages will be automatically added to `package.json`.

-Add these four packages at the top of `app.js`:
+Add these five packages at the top of `app.js`:

 ```
 var mongoose = require('mongoose');